misingnoglic/misingnoglic.github.io/_posts/2017-11-06-python-for-interviews.markdown

 A: If you know another programming language, this website is great for getting up to speed with the language in a few short lessons.
 If you want a more guided tutorial, you can also do the Python Codecademy (which is great for quickly getting up to speed).
 After that, try doing some programming on codingbat, or if you're more math inclined, there's Project Euler.
 You can also try implementing previous programming assignments you've had in Python, or just doing your own fun little projects.
 The author of Cracking the Coding Interview also has solutions to all the problems in Python here.

-Q: But I'm better at Java!
+Q: But I'm better/more comfortable with Java!
 Should I still use Python?

 A: If you're more comfortable using another language, then you should probably stick to that language.
 This was more meant for people who may have taken a beginner Java/C++ class, and then want to use that as their interview language.
 The barrier of entry to Python isn't bad though, so check it out and see if you can ever see yourself being comfortable with it.
+But in the end, it is a very personal choice, and this is just my opinion.

+Q: But you can do <insert esoteric trick> in Java!

+A: Sure, but I guess my point is that the way things are done in Python is the natural way that is expected of beginners and advanced programmers alike, so there's no need to learn any crazy esoteric tricks.

 Q: But if Python is easier, won't my interviewer think less of me for using it.